grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Ramping-VUs-Exercises.md

 }
 ```

 Our _"basic"_ script is a little more complicated than some of our previous examples.
-This is due to need to define `stages` in addition to the `executor` itself.
+This is due to the need to define `stages` in addition to the `executor` itself.
 At least a single _stage_ is required, each of which includes a `target` and `duration` option, both of which are also required.

 ### Initial test run